junecastillote/junecastillote.github.io/_posts/2022-01-14-manage-freenom-cloudflare.md

     Open Nameservers page

-4. On the Nameservers page, select **Use custom nameservers** and paste the nameservers you copied from Cloudflare.
+4. Select **Use custom nameservers** and paste the nameservers you copied from Cloudflare on the Nameservers page.
 Lastly, click **Change Nameservers**.

     ![Select Use custom nameservers](../assets/images/manage-cloudflare-dns/Untitled%2010.png)